 - Commercial Video Voyeurism: In commercial video voyeurism, a person commits the offense if he/she created or knows that an image was created through the definition of video voyeurism and sells the image or transfers it to someone else so that they may sell the image to others.

-In Florida, a first offense of voyeurism is considered a first degree misdemeanor.
-The penalties could include up to 12 months in jail, 12 months probation, and up to $1,000 in fines.
+In Florida, a first offense of voyeurism is considered a first degree misdemeanor and/or up to a $1,000 fine.
+The penalties could include up to 12 months in jail, 12 months probation, and/or up to a $5,000.
 Voyeurism with prior convictions is classified as a third degree felony and carries up to five years in prison, up to five years of probation, and up to $5,000 in fines.

 Video voyeurism committed by a person under 19 years of age is classified as a first degree misdemeanor while the crime committed by a person over 19 is a third degree felony.
-Video voyeurism with a prior conviction is a second degree felony and can face up to 15 years in prison, 15 years probation, and fines as high as $10,000.
+Video voyeurism with a prior conviction is a second degree felony and can face up to 15 years in prison, 15 years probation, and/or a fine as high as $10,000.
 Video voyeurism against a child is also considered a second degree felony with the same possible penalties.

 In addition to the penalties stated above, the offender may be required to register as a sex offender and face possible lawsuits for invading the victim’s privacy or harming his/her reputation.